nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [WUID](https://github.com/edwingeng/wuid) - Extremely fast UUID alternative written in golang.
 - [jsonq](https://github.com/jmoiron/jsonq) - Simplify your golang json usage by extracting fields or items from arrays and objects with a simple, hierarchical query.
 - [SVGo](https://github.com/ajstarks/svgo) - Go library for SVG generation.
+- [go-rate](https://github.com/beefsack/go-rate) - Rate limiter designed for a range of use cases, including server side spam protection and preventing saturation of APIs you consume.
+- [Throttled](https://github.com/throttled/throttled) - Implements rate limiting access to resources such as HTTP endpoints.

 ## Links